-- Lease agreements with a lease term of 12 months or less, which do not contain any purchase options, and - Lease agreements where the underlying asset has a low value.
+- Leasing contracts with a lease term of 12 months or less, which do not contain any purchase options, and - Leasing contracts where the underlying asset has a low value.

 The Company has ascertained the failure to meet the criteria for the application of the exceptions.